Celebrating the 2020 Guide Dog Graduation!

 [Video description: Montage of five graduating Guide Dogs with their Handlers, Puppy Raisers, Borders, Sponsors and Trainers, in the gardens and the theatre at Wesley College.
 Speeches by Anna, Guide Dog Services Manager and Wayne, Handler and graduate.]

-It takes a about two years and costs over $50,000 to train a Guide Dog like Alfie and Guide Dogs WA is reliant on the support of the community to fund the Guide Dog training program.
+It takes a about two years and costs over $50,000 to train a Guide Dog like Cheezel, Della, Winston, Peter or Alfie.
+Guide Dogs WA is reliant on the support of the community to fund the Guide Dog training program.
 You can help support the training program and make a donation here.

 Every dog trained at Guide Dogs WA will change a Western Australian’s life and these five dogs have all bought so much joy, freedom and companionship to their handler’s lives.